-NACOA was founded in 1990 to address the problems faced by children growing up in families where one/both parents suffer from alcoholism or a similar addictive problem.
-This includes the children of alcoholics of all ages, many of whose problems only become apparent in adulthood.
+Nacoa (The National Association for Children of Alcoholics) is a registered charity (No. 1009143), founded in 1990 to address the needs of children growing up in families where one or both parents suffer from alcoholism or a similar addictive problem.
+This includes children of all ages, many of whose problems only become apparent in adulthood.

 You are not alone; there are many young people experiencing similar problems.
 When a parent has a drink problem, it affects the whole family, and can be especially difficult for children and young people.
 If you are a child affected by your mum or dad’s drinking, we are here to help offer you support - see our help and support page.